 For the most part, Roku's voice feature works just fine.
 You can use it to find specific titles you're looking for, browse content from a certain actor or director, launch apps, and search genres within them, and more.
 Plus, if you have a Roku TV, you can use your voice to change inputs, go through different broadcast channels, and launch Roku's Smart Guide.

-The Google Assistant you get on Android TV is the full-fledged Google Assistant experience, meaning you can use it to find out about the weather, look at any upcoming calendar appointments, control smart home devices, etc. It's light years ahead of Roku's built-in voice controls, and for some people, that'll make a big difference in your buying decision.
+The Google Assistant you get on Android TV is the full-fledged Google Assistant experience, meaning you can use it to find out about the weather, look at any upcoming calendar appointments, control smart home devices, and more.
+It's light years ahead of Roku's built-in voice controls, and for some people, that'll make a big difference in your buying decision.

 Lastly, it's worth pointing out that some Android TV devices also offer Alexa integration — the NVIDIA Shield and Sony televisions being prime examples.

 No matter which one you choose, you can rest assured that you'll end up with one of the best ways to smarten up your living room.
-However, if we were to go with one option it would be Roku, simply based on the amount of content that you get access to for the price.

 Best for Roku

-Roku's most powerful streaming box to-date.
+Roku's most powerful streaming box to date.

 The Roku Ultra is the streaming device to get if you prefer what the Roku platform brings to the table.
 4K HDR streaming is on-board, as is a remote with a headphone jack for private listening and a function to sound an alarm if you lose track of it.